gt-space/sam/README.md

-# Fullscale SAM Software
+# SAM Software
 ---
-Software powering the BeagleBone Black flight computer onboard Fullscale.
+Software enabling vehicle sensor data acquisition and valve state control onboard a liquid rocket.

 ## Installation
 ---
-The Fullscale SAM software will primarily be running Rust code.
+SAM software will primarily be running Rust code.
 As such, it is necessary to install Rust along with its compiler (rustc) and package/project manager (Cargo).
 This can be done by pasting the following snippet into a command prompt:

 `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`